Working with an international audience

-In our work there is a deliberate continuum from individual to organisation and ultimately to the society as a whole.
-If mindfulness is an enabler for greater understanding, compassion, wisdom and responsiveness, we seek to cultivate mindfulness within key actors of society such as schools, companies and governmental organisations.
+In our work there is a deliberate continuum from individual to organisation and ultimately society as a whole.
+If mindfulness is an enabler for greater understanding, compassion, wisdom and responsiveness, we seek to cultivate mindfulness within key actors of society such as individual people, companies, public organisations and schools.

 As a social enterprise we allocate the fees for companies and organisations to include a small donation to provide free trainings for young people's initiatives and schools.
 Feel free to contact us if you would like to know more!

 We seek to embody mindfulness in our own lives and in our work, remembering our intention to serve our community and our values.
 We strive to be open to everyone regardless of nationality, race, gender, religion, sexual orientation or financial means.

 Above all, we are open and willing to enter a dialogue, knowing that everything changes and evolves, including our understanding of what it means to be mindful.
 To sum it up: teaching mindfulness is not just what we do, but who we are.

 Brussels Mindfulness was founded in 2014 by three mindfulness teachers who have been providing mindfulness to internationals and were looking to professionalise their offering.
 We partner with the Oxford University Mindfulness Centre and other leading mindfulness centres around the world for our programmes, using curricula that are scientifically validated and whose benefits are well understood.

 As teachers we are certified mindfulness trainers and member of professional mindfulness teacher organisations.
 We continue to train and deepen our mindfulness practice with leading mindfulness teachers and yearly retreats.